Curried Chickpeas with Chutney-Flavored Grains

 - 1/4 cup minced fresh cilantro, or more, to taste

-- One 8- to 9-ounce jar sweet and spicy chutney (such as mango)
+- 8- to 9-ounce jar sweet and pungent chutney (such as mango)

-Combine bulgur or quinoa with with 2 1/2 cups water in a small saucepan.
+If using bulgur or quinoa, combine with 2 1/2 cups water in a small saucepan.
 Bring to a rapid simmer, then cover and simmer gently for 15 minutes, or until the water is absorbed.
 If using couscous, place it in a heatproof container and cover with 2 1/2 cups boiling water.
 Cover and let stand for 10 minutes, until the water is absorbed, then fluff with a fork.

 Meanwhile, combine the chickpeas, tomatoes, curry powder, cumin, and turmeric in a small saucepan.
-Bring to a simmer, then simmer gently for 5 minutes.
+Bring to a simmer, then cook gently for 5 minutes, until the tomatoes are wilted and the mixture is piping hot.
+Season with red pepper flakes or Sriracha if you’d like the chickpeas spicy!
 Cover until needed.

 - Here are more easy bean main dishes.